bquek00/Ekios/README.md

 pnpm install
 ```

-Then activate the virtual environment
+Then activate the virtual environment using Python version 3.9

 ```
 python3 -m venv path/to/venv